Beneficial ownership requirements : FINTRAC's compliance guidance

-Beneficial ownership requirements under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) and associated Regulations apply to all reporting entities (REs).
+This guidance explains the beneficial ownership requirements under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (the Act) and associated Regulations.

 In this guidance